Title: What Comes After

 Sam's head jerked.
 "What?"

 Shrugging, Dean said, "You saw her, Sam.
 She didn't look like she was trying to hurt me.
 She didn't look angry — she looked scared.
 The last thing she said to me was, 'they will all die,' but it didn't seem like a threat — felt more like a warning.
-I think she's just desperate and doesn't realize she's hurting me."
+I think she's just desperate."

 "Okay, but what does that mean?"
 Sam asked, his eyes holding too much hope.
 Dean's heart thumped in his chest and he felt a blunt pang - how he prayed he wasn't encouraging misplaced hope.